seed-blocks/recastui/README.md

 <br>

-Recast UI provides a set of accessible, themeable, reusable, and composable Solidjs components that make it super easy to create performant whitelabel websites and apps.
+Recast UI provides a set of accessible, themeable, reusable, and composable React + Tailwind components that make it super easy to create performant whitelabel websites and apps.